Arangieskop

 Day 2

-Day 2 starts off with a rather rude awakening as you march straight up to the summit.
+Day two starts off with a rather rude awakening as you march straight up to the summit.
 Once you recover from a mild heart attack and start looking around, the view is spectacular.

 The descent gully looks almost as improbable as the ascent and a pair of good knees are required.
-We found our hiking poles to be invaluable on this hike and I have heard some other hikers say that they would have perished on this hill were it not for their hiking poles.
-So, bring some hiking poles…
+Hiking poles are invaluable on this hike, and many hikers say they would have perished on this hill without them.
+So, bring some hiking poles!

 There are a few shaded rest spots with pools along the way, but it is highly recommended to get an early start because the descent route turns into a bit of an oven in the afternoon.
-There is also a natural bee hive in an old tree at about 7kms that needs to be treated with respect.
+There is also a natural beehive in an old tree at about 7km that needs to be treated with respect.
 They didn’t bother us, but if you are allergic to bees, carry the necessary medication in case of a sting.

 This is a must-do for all regular hikers.
-It is beautiful and challenging and the hut is loved by all that have spent a night in it.
+It is beautiful and challenging and the hut is loved by all who have spent a night in it.
 That being said, due to its challenging terrain and steep gradient, it can become very unpleasant if one is not fit enough.
-The steep terrain requires some strength and balance and a good sense of humour.
+The steep terrain requires strength, balance, and a good sense of humour.
 Hiking poles are a massive help on the steep terrain.
-As always, being in a mountain environment, the weather can change without much warning, so always carry a warm layer, a beanie and a rain jacket.
+As always, being in a mountain environment, the weather can change without much warning, so always carry a warm layer, a beanie, and a rain jacket.

 Bookings are made through the Langeberg Municipality